Wataridori is NP-Complete: Reduction from Numberlink to Wataridori

 \subsection{Idea of Reduction}

 Suppose $G$ contains $p$ pairs of numbers.
-We want to construct $H$ such that all $p$ paths in the solution of $G$ correspond to $p$ paths passing through different numbers of regions in $H$.
-We need this property so that we can label all $p$ pairs of endpoints in $H$ with all different numbers, in order to force the pairings in $H$ to be exactly the same as in $G$.
+We construct $H$ so that the $p$ paths in a solution of $G$ correspond to $p$ paths in $H$ that pass through different numbers of regions.
+This property allows us to label the $p$ pairs of endpoints in $H$ with distinct numbers, thereby forcing the pairings in $H$ to match exactly those in $G$.

-Consider the main path in Figure \ref{figA} (the one connecting to center circle with number $x$).
-There are at least three ways the path can do a ``zig-zag'' to exit the block on the right side, as shown in Figure \ref{figC}.
-In each way, the path passes through six, eight, and ten different regions, respectively.
-Note that the rightmost region is the region the path will remain inside throughout its travel through empty blocks until entering a number block at the other endpoint, and is the same region as the outermost one in a number block at the other endpoint.
+Consider the main path in Figure~\ref{figA} (the one connecting to the center circle labeled $x$).
+There are at least three ways for the path to perform a ``zig-zag'' before exiting the block on the right side, as shown in Figure~\ref{figC}.
+In these three cases, the path passes through six, eight, and ten distinct regions, respectively.
+The rightmost region is the region in which the path will remain while traversing empty blocks, until it enters the number block at the other endpoint.
+This region is also the same as the outermost region of the number block at that endpoint.

-For general $k$, there are at least $k+1$ different ways the path can do a ``zig-zag'' to exit the block on each side.
-In each way, the path pass though $2k+2,2k+4,2k+6,...,4k+2$ different regions, respectively.
-For each solution path in $G$, its corresponding path in $H$ can do a ``zig-zag'' in number blocks at both endpoints.
-Thus, the total number of different regions it pass through can be $4k+3,4k+5,4k+7,...,8k+3$ (for a total of $2k+1$ different values).
+For general $k$, there are at least $k+1$ different ways for the path to perform a ``zig-zag'' before exiting the block on each side.
+In these cases, the path passes through $2k+2, 2k+4, 2k+6, \ldots, 4k+2$ different regions, respectively.

+For each solution path in $G$, its corresponding path in $H$ can perform a ``zig-zag'' in the number blocks at both endpoints.
+Hence, the total number of regions it passes through can be $4k+3, 4k+5, 4k+7, \ldots, 8k+3$, giving $2k+1$ possible values.